4d/4d-for-ios/website/translated_docs/ja/Features-Authentication.md

 That’s quite simple, right?

-So, to make the validation process easier and secure, 4D for iOS handles:
+So, to make the validation process easier and secure, 4D for iOS handles the following process:

 ![Authentication](assets/en/authentication/4D-for-iOS-email-auth.png)

-But let's figure out how this works, using our special component!
+Now let's figure out how this works, using our special component!

 # Using the component

 ## A component to deal with email authentication

-A toolbox component has been developed to help you manage several processes: the 4D Mobile App Server Component.
+Our 4D Mobile App Server Component has been developed to help you manage several processes.

-Let's see how to use it!
+Let's check how you can use it!

 ## On Mobile App Authentification